We offer expanded membership services for:

 - Priority registration for events that have limited enrollment

-- Online activities (examples: book groups, Oregon Trail, writing and Latin classes) and a safe, private community for students
+- Online activities and classes (examples: book groups, Oregon Trail, writing and Latin classes) and a safe, private community for students

-- Outsider’s Group get-togethers at state parks throughout South Carolina (where we play games, share insights, have picnics, walk the trails, geocache, and just get to know each other).
+- Outsider’s Group get-togethers at state parks throughout South Carolina (where we play games, share insights, have picnics, walk the trails, geocache, and more).
 We’re expanding to parks in other states and national parks, and hope to add a camping group soon.

 - Member newsletters to keep you informed about new events and resources